arvigeus/AZ-204/Learning Path/Service Bus.md

 - **Simple request/reply**: A publisher sends a message into a queue and expects a reply from the message consumer.
 The publisher owns a queue to receive the replies.
 The address of that queue is contained in the `ReplyTo` property of the outbound message.
 When the consumer responds, it copies the `MessageId` of the handled message into the `CorrelationId` property of the reply message and delivers the message to the destination indicated by the `ReplyTo` property.
 One message can yield multiple replies, depending on the application context.
 - **Multicast request/reply**: As a variation of the prior pattern, a publisher sends the message into a topic and multiple subscribers become eligible to consume the message.
 Each of the subscribers might respond in the fashion described previously.
 If `ReplyTo` points to a topic, such a set of discovery responses can be distributed to an audience.
 - **Multiplexing**: This session feature enables multiplexing of streams of related messages through a single queue or subscription such that each session (or group) of related messages, identified by matching `SessionId` values, are routed to a specific receiver while the receiver holds the session under lock.
 Learn more about the details of sessions [here](https://learn.microsoft.com/en-us/azure/service-bus-messaging/message-sessions).
-- [Multiplexed request/reply](https://learn.microsoft.com/en-us/azure/service-bus-messaging/message-sessions): This session feature enables multiplexed replies, allowing several publishers to share a reply queue.
-By setting `ReplyToSessionId`, the publisher can instruct the consumer(s) to copy that value into the `SessionId` property of the reply message.
+- **Multiplexed request/reply:** This session feature enables multiplexed replies, allowing several publishers to share a reply queue.
+By setting `ReplyToSessionId`, the publisher can instruct one or more consumers to copy that value into the `SessionId` property of the reply message.
 The publishing queue or topic doesn't need to be session-aware.
 When the message is sent the publisher can wait for a session with the given `SessionId` to materialize on the queue by conditionally accepting a session receiver.

 Routing inside of a Service Bus namespace uses autoforward chaining and topic subscription rules.
 Routing across namespaces can be performed using Azure LogicApps.
 The `To` property is reserved for future use.
 Applications that implement routing should do so based on user properties and not lean on the `To` property; however, doing so now won't cause compatibility issues.